chaos-mesh/rfcs/text/2020-12-25-selectors.md

 ### Selector

-We will define an interface called `Selector` that could "select" expected resource from kubernetes.
+We will define an interface called `Selector` that could "select" expected resource from Kubernetes.

-> It still depends on kubernetes. :) We will not leave kubernetes in shorten
+> It still depends on Kubernetes. :) We will not leave Kubernetes in shorten
 > future.

 ```go